-Sound Garden opened weekend as part of FESTA on Saturday, 26 October 2015 on the corner Colombo and Gloucester Streets, with support from Random Acts of Music.
+The Sound Garden opened as part of FESTA on Saturday, 26 October 2015 on the corner Colombo and Gloucester Streets, with support from Random Acts of Music.

 Gap Filler, Greening the Rubble (now known as The Green Lab) and local creatives Gaby Montejo, Jason Ware, Tim McGurk and Trent Hiles created a variety of musical instruments from recovered and re-appropriated materials.
 These were been installed in garden setting for the public’s playing pleasure, ready and waiting to be discovered – to be struck, strummed, and swivelled.
 The garden component was designed by Greening the Rubble’s Jonathan Hall.

-The Sound Garden allows anyone to play music, any time.
-We love it when the Sound Garden inspires impromptu jam sessions, too.
+The Sound Garden allowed for anyone to play music, any time.
+We loved it when the Sound Garden inspired impromptu jam sessions, too.